shameekvats/shameekvats.github.io/_projects/chipset.md

 </div>

+Currently, I am expanding my exploration of the micro:bit's capabilities by developing methods to collect real time data using its sensors.
+This initiative is aimed at gathering rich datasets to train advanced AI models.

 ---

 The [Raspberry Pi](https://en.wikipedia.org/wiki/Raspberry_Pi) is a compact, low-power single-board computer.
 Its affordability, versatility, and strong community support have made it a popular among hobbyists and learners for a multitude of DIY, educational, and IoT projects.